syncfusion-content/wpf-docs/wpf/Tile-View/Working-with-TileView.md

 ## Display TileViewItem splitter

 If you want to display the splitter between maximized and each minimized items, use the [SplitterVisibility](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~SplitterVisibility.html) property value as `Visible`.
-You can also change the splitter color and thickness by using the [SplitterColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~SplitterColor.html)and [SplitterThickness](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~SplitterThickness.html) properties.
+You can also change the splitter color and thickness by using the [SplitterColor](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~SplitterColor.html) and [SplitterThickness](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~SplitterThickness.html) properties.
 The default value of `SplitterVisibility` is `Collapsed`, `SplitterColor` value is `Gray` and `SplitterThickness` value is `0`.

 {% tabs %}
 {% highlight XAML %}